ChunYen-Chang/Stop-StreetSexHarassment-in-Melbourne-project/README.md

 1. Access to the the EC2 instance you created in step3, open "/home/ubuntu/tweet" directory, type `python extract_data_from_tweet.py` to launch the process of extracting data from Twitter API.
 Then, change directory to "/opt/flume/apache-flume-1.6.0-bin", type `bin/flume-ng agent -c conf -f conf/melproject.conf -n a1 -Dflume.root.logger=INFO,console` to start the Apache Flume service

 2. Access to the the EC2 instance you created in step4.
+Change directory to "/home/ubuntu/airflow/dags/configuration" and modify the "project.cfg" file

+3. Access to the the EC2 instance you created in step4.
 Type `airflow initdb` , `airflow webserver -p 8080 & >>/dev/null`, `airflow scheduler & >>/dev/null` to start the Apache Flume service

-3. Access to the the EC2 instance you created in step4 with port 8080 by using you web browser.
+4. Access to the the EC2 instance you created in step4 with port 8080 by using you web browser.
 You can see the below picture.
 <p align="center">
   <img width="950" height="650" src="https://github.com/ChunYen-Chang/Stop-StreetSexHarassment-in-Melbourne-project/blob/master/image/readme_airflow_01.png">
 </p>

-4. Now you can check the first data pipeline (restaurant, bar, construction site, streetlight datasets) to see the DAG structure
+5. Now you can check the first data pipeline (restaurant, bar, construction site, streetlight datasets) to see the DAG structure
 <p align="center">
   <img width="950" height="650" src="https://github.com/ChunYen-Chang/Stop-StreetSexHarassment-in-Melbourne-project/blob/master/image/readme_airflow_02.png">
 </p>